Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 5. The relationships between the arrays being analyzed is represented as a tree.
 Branch lengths correspond to the weighted parsimony cost of all events that are predicted to have occurred between each array and its hypothetical ancestral array.

-6. The root of the tree corresponds to the array that ``cctk CRISPRtree`` hypothesizes is the last common ancestor of all the arrays being considered.
-The spacers shown in this array are not necessarily all the spacers that would have been present in this array, but are all the spacers for which ``cctk CRISPRtree`` has evidence.
+6. The root of the tree corresponds to the array that ``cctk crisprtree`` hypothesizes is the last common ancestor of all the arrays being considered.
+The spacers shown in this array are not necessarily all the spacers that would have been present in this array, but are all the spacers for which ``cctk crisprtree`` has evidence.

-7. Events that ``cctk CRISPRtree`` hypothesizes may have occurred between each array and its hypothetical ancestor are indicated using symbols that correspond to the :ref:`tree-key`.
+7. Events that ``cctk crisprtree`` hypothesizes may have occurred between each array and its hypothetical ancestor are indicated using symbols that correspond to the :ref:`tree-key`.
 Acquisition and duplication events are indicated with symbols that are placed below the acquired or duplicated spacers.
 Deletions and trailer loss events are indicated with symbols in-place of the lost spacers. insertions, no identity, and redundant gain events are indicated with a box that surrounds all spacers that are hypothesized to have been involved in the inicated event.

 .. _tree-key: